 - Requesting that you provide additional personal details

-- The letter says that you have an unclaimed inheritance from an unrelated wealthy person
+- A letter that says that you have an unclaimed inheritance from an unrelated wealthy person

 - Protect your computer by using security software.
 Set the software to update automatically so it can deal with any new security threats.

 - Protect your credit card accounts by using multi-factor authentication.
 Some accounts offer extra security by requiring two or more credentials to log in to your account.
 This is called multi-factor authentication.
-The additional credentials you need to log in to your account fall into two categories.
-Something you have — like a passcode you get via text message or an authentication app.
-Something you are — like a scan of your fingerprint, your retina, or your face.
+The additional credentials you need to log in to your account fall into two categories: 1.
+Something you have — like a passcode sent via text message or an authentication app.
+2. Your Biometrics — like a scan of your fingerprint, your retina, or your face.

 - Protect your data by backing it up.
 Back up your data and make sure those backups aren’t connected to your home network.
-You can copy your computer files to an external hard drive or cloud storage.
+You can copy your computer files to an external hard drive or cloud storage if desired.
 Back up the data on your phone, too.

 Did You Receive a Scam Letter or Text Message?

 Word To the Wise: Never pay money and provide personal information to anyone you don’t know or trust or risk parting with your money.
 Seek advice from an independent professional such as a lawyer, accountant or financial planner if in doubt.
 Always confirm wire transfers over the phone and not only in email.
 If you’ve received a suspicious letter in the mail or by email claiming there’s an inheritance waiting for you or feel you’ve been a victim of a fake estate locator scheme, report it to the local U.S. Postmaster, U.S. Postal Inspection Service office, your state’s Attorney General’s Office or the Better Business Bureau or FBI.